- Ph.D. English, University of California, Berkeley

 - M.St.
 University of Oxford (Keble College)

-Rebecca Munson serves as Project Designer for the CDH, supervising the planning, development, and day-to-day implementation of all sponsored projects.
-Her background is as a literary scholar, working primarily on Shakespeare and other early modern dramatists.
-She received her Ph.D. in English from Berkeley in 2014.
-Before coming to Princeton she held postdoctoral fellowships at UCLA, where she was a Postdoctoral Fellow in the History of Material Texts, and Emory, where she was a member of the Fox Center for Humanistic Inquiry.
-She is the founder and director of Common Readers, a digital initiative dedicated to gathering, sharing, and preserving images of early annotations in printed texts (www.commonreaders.info).
-Common Readers is currently in development for its pilot phase examining drama printed between 1550 and 1660.
+Rebecca Munson is the Project and Education Coordinator for the CDH, overseeing the planning, development, and day-to-day implementation of all sponsored projects.
+She also manages the CDH's developing role in graduate education at Princeton.
+Her background is as a literary scholar, working primarily on Shakespeare and other early modern dramatists and with rare books.
+She holds an undergraduate degree from Columbia, a Master's from Oxford, and a Ph.D. from Berkeley, all in English literature.
+Before coming to Princeton, she held postdoctoral fellowships at UCLA, where she was a Fellow in the History of Material Texts, and Emory, where she was a member of the Fox Center for Humanistic Inquiry.
+She is the founder and director of Common Readers, a digital initiative dedicated to gathering and analyzing annotations in early modern play texts through a custom-designed relational database.

 She is working on a related monograph, Breaking Shakespeare: Modularity in Material and Interpretive Practices, which argues that from their inception Shakespeare’s plays have always been experienced, and made sense of, in parts.
 It explores the implications of modular reading for literary theory, demonstrating how DH methods support and further the aims of established literary critical approaches.
 With case studies from the seventeenth through twenty-first centuries, Breaking Shakespeare provides a history of partiality that invites analyses of readers’ own ideological positions.
 It asserts that, in all cases, partiality reveals partiality and that attempts to “fix” Shakespeare merely demonstrate the impossibility of stasis, the fluidity and adaptability of the text, and our reliance on (re)movable parts.